lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 #.
 Modify ``sharpsnmppro.txt`` following the instructions in the email.
 #.
 Remove ``TRIAL`` from "Conditional compilation symbols", which then enables Full version only test cases.

-The API reference documentation can be found at `the help site`_ .

 Related Resources
 -----------------